Closure of knitted surfaces and surface-links: Plat closure of knitted surfaces of degree

 \subsection{Remark on 2-charts presenting trivial surface-knots}

 The trivial surface-knot $P_+ \# P_-$ is presented by a 2-chart other than that given in Theorem \ref{prop6-5}.

-\begin{proposition} The trivial surface-knot $P_+ \# P_-$ is ambiently isotopic to the plat closure of the knitted surfaces of degree $2$ presented by the 2-charts as in Figure \ref{20241212-2}. \end{proposition}
+\begin{proposition} The trivial surface-knot $P_+ \# P_-$ is ambient isotopic to the plat closure of the knitted surfaces of degree $2$ presented by the 2-charts as in Figure \ref{20241212-2}. \end{proposition}

 \begin{proof} The trivial surface-knot $P_+\# P_-$ has the motion picture as in Figure \ref{20241212-3}(1).
-The surface is ambiently isotopic to the surface as in Figure \ref{20241212-3}(2).
-This surface is ambiently isotopic to the surface as in Figure \ref{20241212-3}(3), which is the surface given by the gray regions of the 2-charts in Figure \ref{20241212-1}; so it is the plat closure of the knitted surface presented by the $2$-chart in the left figure of Figure \ref{20241212-2}.
-By Theorem \ref{prop6-5}, $P_+\# P_-$ is ambiently isotopic to the plat closure of the knitted surface presented by the $2$-chart in the right figure of Figure \ref{20241212-2}.
+The surface is ambient isotopic to the surface as in Figure \ref{20241212-3}(2).
+This surface is ambient isotopic to the surface as in Figure \ref{20241212-3}(3), which is the surface given by the gray regions of the 2-charts in Figure \ref{20241212-1}; so it is the plat closure of the knitted surface of degree 2 presented by the $2$-chart in the left side of Figure \ref{20241212-2}.
+By Theorem \ref{prop6-5}, $P_+\# P_-$ is ambient isotopic to the plat closure of the knitted surface presented by the $2$-chart in the right side of Figure \ref{20241212-2}.
 Thus the $2$-charts as in Figure \ref{20241212-2} both present $P_+\# P_-$. \end{proof}

 Let $F$ be a trivial surface-knot, which is a connected sum of $g$ copies of $T$ and $m$ copies of $P_+$ and $n$ copies of $P_-$.
 If $m \neq n$, then $F$ is a connected sum of $\min\{m,n\}+g$ copies of $T$ and $|m-n|$ copies of $P_+$ (respectively $P_-$) if $m>n$ (respectively $m<n$).
 We can show this by using $2$-charts, applying Theorem \ref{prop6-5}, Proposition \ref{prop6-7} and C-moves.
 The proof is left to the reader as exercise.
 In the following, we give the result in terms of $2$-charts.